 Alabama Butterfly Atlas

 This small, dark skipper is easy to overlook as it flies along the ground.
 It is also easy to confuse with the more common Pepper and Salt Skipper that may share the same habitat.
-Like several other roadside-skippers, Bell's typically occurs only in isolated populations, although suitable habitat seems to be prevalent.
-It is found near woodland streams or woodland edges in rich, deciduous woodlands.
-Males perch in sunny openings to find females.
-They take moisture and minerals from damp earth; both sexes nectar from small flowers.
+Bell's typically occurs only in isolated populations, although suitable habitat seems to be prevalent.
+It is found near woodland streams or woodland edges in rich, deciduous forests that support River Oats, a common woodland grass found throughout Alabama.

 Distribution and Abundance